Frequently Asked Questions

 A

-As far as the crying goes, I totally understand not wanting to hear your child cry!
-My babies are older now and I still struggle when I hear them cry.
-Our hearts hurt when our babies are upset.
+As far as the crying goes, it's so understandable to not want this for our babies.
 It helps me to remember that crying is a baby’s primary way of communicating.
-So they cry to have their needs met (e.g., hunger, pain, dirty diaper, etc.), but they also cry to express any of their tricky feelings.
+So they cry to have their needs met (e.g., hunger, pain, dirty diaper, etc.), but they also cry to express any of their upset feelings.
 If a baby doesn’t like something, they may cry to let us know.

 Q